ahmdabos/wordpress/wp-content/plugins/form/readme.txt

 * Multiple attributes: `email_to="your-email-here" subject="your subject here" class="your-class-here"`

 = List form submissions in dashboard =
-Via Settings > VSCF you can activate the listing of form submissions in your dashboard.
+Via Settings > form you can activate the listing of form submissions in your dashboard.

 After activation you will notice a new menu item called "Submissions".